kavinshrimali/esp32-1axis-stabilization/README.md

 v \cdot x_i
 $$

-Computers determine the shape of objects by calculating their variance, which we compute as follows:
+To determine the principal direction of the dark pixels, we seek the direction $v$ along which their projected coordinates have the greatest variance:

 $$
 (v \cdot x_i)^2 = v x_i x_i^T v^T